inverted-ai/invertedai/docs/source/userguide.md

 Introducing agents into a running simulation is more complicated, due to the requirement to construct their recurrent state.
 When predictions for the new agents are not going to be consumed, its state can simply be appended to the relevant lists, with the recurrent state set to zeros.
-To obtain good predictions for such an agent, another call to INITIALIZE needs to be made, providing the recent history of all agents, including the new agent.
+To obtain good predictions for such an agent, another call to {ref}`INITIALIZE` needs to be made, providing the recent history of all agents, including the new agent.
 This correctly initializes the recurrent state and {ref}`DRIVE` can be called from that point on normally.
-For best performance, each agent should initially be controlled by the client for at least 10 time steps before being handed off to ITRA as an NPC by calling INITIALIZE.
+For best performance, each agent should initially be controlled by the client for at least 10 time steps before being handed off to ITRA as an NPC by calling {ref}`INITIALIZE`.

 ## Reproducibility and control over predictions
-INITIALIZE and {ref}`DRIVE` optionally accept a random seed, which controls their stochastic behavior.
+{ref}`INITIALIZE` and {ref}`DRIVE` optionally accept a random seed, which controls their stochastic behavior.
 With the same seed and the same inputs, the outputs will be approximately the same with high accuracy.
 Other than for the random seed, there is currently no mechanism to influence the behavior of predicted agents, such as by directing them to certain exits or setting their speed, but such mechanisms will be included in future releases.